 - Operation of a Hysteresis Motor

 - Torque Speed characteristic of Hysteresis Motor

 The working of the motor depends on the working of the continuously revolving magnetic flux.
-For the split phase operation, the stator winding of the motor has two single phase supply.
-This stator winding remains continuously connected to the single phase supply both at the starting as well as the running of the motor.
+For the split-phase operation, the stator winding of the motor has two single-phase supplies.
+This stator winding remains continuously connected to the single-phase supply both at the starting as well as the running of the motor.

 Construction of Stator of Hysteresis Motor